 Imagine picking up a paintbrush, choosing your colors, and designing your perfect work environment from scratch.
 You could add a giant palm tree here, a magical vending machine there, a splotch of orange for tenacity, and a pink cloud for compassion.

 But this isn’t a paint-by-numbers endeavor — you have the creative freedom to design your company culture however you see fit.
-Every day, you make choices that change the culture around you, so you need to think carefully about how that environment should look and feel.

 I know this from experience.
 My company was recently named by SmartCEO as one of the winners of the 2015 Corporate Culture Awards.
 We were recognized for building a positive, productive, and performance-driven culture centered squarely on our people.
-Here is my best advice for how to become a more creative, more responsible cultural craftsman:
+Here is my best advice on how to become a more creative, more responsible cultural craftsman:

 A great way to create a winning company culture is to live and breathe your values and expect your team to do the same.
 Every member of the team should feel a sense of ownership over the company.
 So decide as a team what values are vital.
 Are honesty and transparency your things?
 What about balance or perseverance?

 Whatever they are, establish them, and lay a foundation for your company.
 And once you determine what those values are, hold your decisions — from hiring and staff development to taking on new clients to starting new partnerships — against those values to ensure you’re staying true to who you are as a company.

 Perhaps one of my biggest non-negotiable values is the idea of organizational movement.
 Coming from a dance background, a person’s energy matters to me.
 I value someone who is decisive and will act on an idea.
 But I believe stillness is just as crucial to dance as movement.
 Knowing when to relax, look around, and appreciate life is an admirable trait.